-In 2007, Shankar and Pesudovs, in continuing to develop a potential vision test based on the CFF phenomenon by using a brighter stimulus and optimizing its size, reported the results of a prospective nonrandomized study in which 225 participants were assigned to 1 of 4 groups: normal, media opacity only, retinal/neural disease only, and cataract plus retinal/neural disease.
+In continuing to develop a potential vision test based on the CFF phenomenon by using a brighter stimulus and optimizing its size, Shankar and Pesudovs (2007) reported the results of a prospective non-randomized study in which 225 participants were assigned to 1 of 4 groups: normal, media opacity only, retinal/neural disease only, and cataract plus retinal/neural disease.
 The CFF thresholds were measured for 3 stimulus sizes: 0.5 degree, 1.0 degree, and 1.5 degrees.
 Discrimination between groups was tested by analysis of variance and receiver operating characteristic analysis.
 The relationship between visual acuity and CFF in eyes without media opacity was determined by linear regression and used to predict visual outcomes in 23 eyes having cataract surgery.
 The mean age of the 225 participants was 71.4 years +/- 13.2 (SD); 134 (59.8 %) were women.
 The normal group had 41 participants, and the other 3 groups had 61 participants each.
 Critical flicker fusion thresholds were reduced in retinal/neural disease but resistant to image degradation from media opacity.
 The 1.5-degree stimulus had 88 % sensitivity and 90 % specificity for discriminating groups.
 Visual acuity after cataract surgery was accurately predicted within +/-1 line in 43 % of eyes, +/-2 lines in 83 %, and +/-3 lines in 100 %.
-All eyes with poor visual acuity (>0.50 logMAR) or dense cataract (>4.0 Lens Opacities Classification System III) were predicted within +/-2 lines.
-According to the authors, the CFF phenomenon effectively discriminated between subjects with and without retinal/neural disease and accurately predicted visual outcome after cataract surgery.
+All eyes with poor visual acuity (greater than 0.50 logMAR) or dense cataract (greater than 4.0 Lens Opacities Classification System III) were predicted within +/-2 lines.
+The authors concludedthat the CFF phenomenon effectively discriminated between subjects with and without retinal/neural disease and accurately predicted visual outcome after cataract surgery.
 The use of a brighter stimulus enhanced performance in cases of dense media opacity.

-In 2006, Del Romo and colleagues reported the details of the clinical utility of CFF as a PVT (which attempts to predict the visual outcome that might be expected as a result of a cataract operation).
-CFF thresholds were determined in 31 subjects with age-related idiopathic cataract and no other eye disease, 19 subjects with macular disease (MD) and clear ocular media, and 24 age-matched control subjects.
-In addition, the CFF technique was administered before cataract surgery in 52 patients and compared with the information provided by presurgical case history and ocular examination alone (ophthalmological judgment [OJ]) and results from two commonly used PVTs (the retroilluminated pinhole and the potential acuity meter).
-CFF thresholds obtained in the nonsurgical cataract group were unrelated to cataract severity and were similar to those in the control group.
+Del Romo and colleagues (2006) reported the details of the clinical utility of CFF as a PVT (which attempts to predict the visual outcome that might be expected as a result of a cataract operation). ritical flicker fusion thresholds were determined in 31 subjects with age-related idiopathic cataract and no other eye disease, 19 subjects with macular disease (MD) and clear ocular media, and 24 age-matched control subjects.
+In addition, the CFF technique was administered before cataract surgery in 52 patients and compared with the information provided by pre-surgical case history and ocular examination alone (ophthalmological judgment [OJ]) and results from 2 commonly used PVTs (the retroilluminated pinhole and the potential acuity meter). ritical flicker fusion thresholds obtained in the nonsurgical cataract group were unrelated to cataract severity and were similar to those in the control group.
 In contrast, CFF scores were significantly related to visual acuity (VA) in the MD group.
-In the pre- and postsurgical studies, OJ predicted postoperative VA very well in patients with moderate cataract and normal fundi and better than all the PVTs.
-OJ performed less well in patients with comorbid eye disease and dense cataracts, when information from the PVTs would probably have been useful.
-CFF provided the most accurate predictions of postoperative VA in the small sample of patients with dense cataracts.
-The authors concluded, “CFF was unaffected by cataract, yet sensitive to MD, and provided useful information about the postoperative visual outcome beyond that obtained through history and ocular examination in patients with dense cataracts.”
+In the pre- and post-surgical studies, OJ predicted postoperative VA very well in patients with moderate cataract and normal fundi and better than all the PVTs.
+Ophthalmological judgment performed less well in patients with comorbid eye disease and dense cataracts, when information from the PVTs would probably have been useful.
+Critical flicker fusion provided the most accurate predictions of postoperative VA in the small sample of patients with dense cataracts.
+The authors concluded, “CFF was unaffected by cataract, yet sensitive to MD, and provided useful information about the postoperative visual outcome beyond that obtained through history and ocular examination in patients with dense cataracts”.

-In a 2003 article, Trick writes that the temporal processing capability of the visual system has historically been evaluated by measuring sensitivity to flicker.
+Trick (2003) noted that the temporal processing capability of the visual system has historically been evaluated by measuring sensitivity to flicker.
 The sensation of flicker occurs when light stimulation is intermittent rather than continuous.
 In general, as the flicker frequency increases, a point is reached at which the perception of flicker is lost and the light appears continuous or fused.
-This point is known as the critical flicker fusion (CFF) frequency.
+This point is known as the CFF frequency.
 Trick wrote that CFF is one of many techniques and tools available to measure aspects of visual function that extend beyond visual acuity.